Varilx-Development/VDiscordIntegration/README.md

 language: "en"

 chatbridge:
    type: BOT # Options: BOT (mc -> discord, discord -> mc), WEBHOOK (mc -> discord)

    # This is only necessary if you picked: WEBHOOK
    webhook:
       url: "webhook_url"
       avatar: "some_avatar_url" # Not necessary
-    name: "default_name" # Not necessary
+      name: "ChatBridge" # Not necessary

    # This is only necessary if you picked: BOT
    guild: 1322873747535040512 # The Guild id
    channel: 1323049958911381515 # Channel id of the synced chat
    token: "discord_bot_token"

 discord-link: # Only possbile if type is BOT
    enabled: true
    enforce: false # If set to true, not linked users won't be able to send messages in the discord chat
-  gets-roles: # These roles will be added to the discord user
+   gets-roles: # These roles will be added to the discord user, when they link their discord account
       - 1323067372214419526
-  commands: # These will be executed when they link their discord account
+   commands: # These will be executed when they link
       - "lp user <name> parent set linked"

+# Only works if LuckPerms is on the server

+luckperms:
+   prefix: true # Displays the prefix of the current user in the <name>, of a join, quit and message (e.g. <group> | <name>)

+role-sync:
+   enabled: true
+   delay: 5000 # Every 30 seconds
+   roles: # Makes links between "minecraft_role":"discord_role_id"
+      admin: 1323313717336608808

 ```